 Always ensure you check your loan agreement for any fees you might not be aware of, helpful when deciding which lender to apply with:

-Missed payment charges – if you miss a repayment you may be charged for this, all lenders are different so check your agreement.
+If you miss a repayment you may be charged for this, all lenders are different so check your agreement.
 Quid Market charge NO late payment fees,

-Processing fee – Where a lender may charge you for processing your application quickly meant to cover the cost of sending your funds,
+Where a lender may charge you for processing your application quickly meant to cover the cost of sending your funds,

-Extension fee – if you need to reschedule your payments for one reason or another.
+If you need to reschedule your payments for one reason or another.
 This means your final instalment date is later than the lender thought.

-Broker fee – Remember if you are not applying with a direct lender than you will probably have to pay a broker fee, which is where the broker will take a commission for finding you a lender you may be suitable for a loan with.
+Remember if you are not applying with a direct lender than you will probably have to pay a broker fee, which is where the broker will take a commission for finding you a lender you may be suitable for a loan with.